Rapid-learnings/hyperledger/coffee_poc/README.md

 2. Deploy peer and orderer nodes with their state db's and cli's.
 3. Create and join the respective organisations to their respective channels and update anchor peers.
 4. Deploy and initalise chaincodes on each channel.

+To run explorer
+cd explorer
+sudo docker-compose up
+login and password for each org can be found under adminCredential inside the json file inside the organisations config folder

 ### FABRIC-CA ###